MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-network-firewall.md

 ## Network prerequisites

+This section discusses network prerequisites with three network model examples.

 ### Establish direct connectivity (line of sight) between your domain controller and the Azure network

-Ensure that there's direct network connectivity (line of sight) between the network of your desired domain controller and the Azure subnet (virtual network) where you want to deploy an instance of SCOM Managed Instance.
+Ensure that there's direct network connectivity (line of sight) between the network of your desired domain controller and the Azure subnet (virtual network) where you want to deploy an instance of SCOM Managed Instance (preview).
 Ensure that there's direct network connectivity (line of sight) between the workloads/agents and the Azure subnet in which the SCOM managed instance is deployed.

 Direct connectivity is required so that all your following resources can communicate with each other over the network: